 Mattresses and box springs can also be placed at the curb for $36/unit.
 A mattress and box spring are two separate units.
 Each unit must also be wrapped in a plastic bag for collection.
 Bags are available at Public Works in City Hall and are included with the $36 charge.
 If you have other items to be picked up with the Bulk Waste Collection, the mattress charge is in addition to the $75/pick up charge.

-For more specific information on mattress disposal contact DPW at 860-638-4850.
+For more specific information on mattress and box spring disposal contact DPW at 860-638-4850.

 Check out more ways to recycle your mattresses below.

 Even the best mattress isn’t designed to last forever.